Flue Gas Treatment Systems

 • Packed Bed Scrubbers

-Among them venture scrubber is mainly used for the particulate removal while the other are used for acidic content removal.
+Among them venturi scrubber is mainly used for the particulate removal while the other are used for acidic content removal.

 • Able to remove particles with high efficiency